-6.17 WILDFIRE - EMERGENCY RESPONSE AND EMERGENCY EVACUATION PLANS / EXACERBATED WILDFIRE RISK / ASSOCIATED INFRASTRUCTURE
+6.16 WILDFIRE - EMERGENCY RESPONSE AND EMERGENCY EVACUATION PLANS / EXACERBATED WILDFIRE RISK / ASSOCIATED INFRASTRUCTURE

-The proposed Project would potentially impair existing adopted emergency response and evacuation plans during phased construction.
+The Alternative 1.5 Project would potentially impair existing adopted emergency response and evacuation plans during phased construction.
 Implementation of MM T-1, requiring a Construction Traffic & Access Management Plan with measures for controlling and ensuring continued access to the Zoo and through the interior of the Zoo circulation system, would address impacts from construction of proposed improvements on emergency access and evacuation of the Zoo in response to a wildfire.
-The proposed Project would include improvements to existing roadways and circulatory systems both within and surrounding the Zoo that would improve emergency response and access, including improved vehicle entry at the Gottlieb Animal Health and Conservation Center, a new vehicle entrance emergency vehicle access from Zoo Drive, realignment of Crystal Springs Drive, and improvement of the Crystal Springs Drive/Griffith Park Drive intersection.
-Proposed improvements to internal service roads and pedestrian paths and installation of a perimeter tram road would expand emergency vehicle site accessibility.
-Therefore, the proposed Project would not impair emergency response and access, and associated impacts would be less than significant.
+The Alternative 1.5 Project would include improvements to existing roadways and circulatory systems both within and surrounding the Zoo that would improve emergency response and access, including improved vehicle entry at the Gottlieb Animal Health and Conservation Center, a new vehicle entrance emergency vehicle access from Zoo Drive, realignment of Crystal Springs Drive, and improvement of the Crystal Springs Drive/Griffith Park Drive intersection.
+Proposed improvements to internal service roads and pedestrian paths and installation of a perimeter tram road would expand emergency response and access, and associated impacts would be less than significant.

-Project implementation would expand annual visitation and employment at the Zoo and potentially, total resident animals housed at the Zoo.
+Alternative 1.5 Project implementation would expand annual visitation and employment at the Zoo and potentially, total resident animals housed at the Zoo.
 Proposed circulation improvements would enhance emergency evacuation routes by creating direct routes and permitting some degree of widening of internal service roads.
-With implementation of MM WF-2, updates to the Los Angeles Zoo Procedures Manual and the City Emergency Operations Plan would reflect changes made to the internal circulation system with each phase of Project implementation and integrate requirements for wayfinding and evacuation assistance for visitors, as well as refreshed requirements for Zoo animal protection and evacuation, during a wildfire in Griffith Park.
-Operational impacts on emergency evacuation and shelter in place of select species would be less than significant with mitigation.
+With implementation of MM WF-2, updates to the Los Angeles Zoo Procedures Manual and the City Emergency Operations Plan would reflect changes made to the internal circulation system with each phase of Alternative 1.5 Project implementation and integrate requirements for wayfinding and evacuation assistance for visitors, as well as refreshed requirements for Zoo animal protection and shelter in place of select species would be less than significant with mitigation.

-Per MM WF-2, the Zoo would be required to update these plans as appropriate based on proposed improvements and changes in site access and circulation through Project implementation.
-Therefore, with the application of existing regulations and requirements to update wildfire management and evacuation plans, the proposed Project would not significantly exacerbate wildfire risks resulting in the exposure of Zoo staff and visitors to wildfire hazards, and impacts would be less than significant with mitigation.
+Per MM WF-2, the Zoo would be required to update these plans as appropriate based on Alternative 1.5 improvements and changes in site access and circulation through Project implementation.
+Therefore, with the application of existing regulations and requirements to update wildfire management and evacuation plans, the Alternative 1.5 Project would not significantly exacerbate wildfire risks resulting in the exposure of Zoo staff and visitors to wildfire hazards, and impacts would be less than significant with mitigation.

-The Project site is located within a Very High Fire Hazard Severity Zone.
-New ignition sources introduced under the proposed Project could include heavy machinery and fuels during construction and increased visitation and new exhibits.
+The Alternative Project site is located within a Very High Fire Hazard Severity Zone.
+New ignition sources introduced under the Alternative 1.5 Project could include heavy machinery and fuels during construction and increased visitation and new exhibits.
 To manage and reduce wildfire risks, the Zoo would continue to implement several procedures for managing fuels, ensuring adequate evacuation of the Zoo, and providing appropriate forms of access to the Zoo and surrounding Wildland Urban Interface, including compliance with applicable measures provided by the City's Fire Code and LAFD and application of emergency management and evacuation plans per both City and AZA regulations.
-Project implementation would develop hillside areas within the Zoo that currently acts as fuel breaks between the Zoo and wildland areas.
+Alternative Project implementation would develop hillside areas within the Zoo that currently acts as fuel breaks between the Zoo and wildland areas.
 It is likely that new fuel breaks would be located along the perimeter of the California and Africa planning areas in compliance with existing City Fire Code and LAFD regulations.
 With implementation of MM BIO-2 and MM WF-1, adverse impacts to biological resources as a result of installation and maintenance of these fuel breaks would be reduced through maximum avoidance of native vegetation and appropriate restoration offsite.
 Therefore, impacts would be less than significant with mitigation.